 - St. Peter’s Basilica with Dome Climb and Crypt

-Castel Sant’Angelo is one of my favorite Rome attractions.
+Visiting Castel Sant’Angelo is one of my favorite things to do in Rome.
 It is a massive fortress whose construction started in 139 AD.
 It was initially intended as Emperor Hadrian’s mausoleum but it then became a medieval citadel, a prison and a place of safety for popes during times of political unrest – there is a corridor that connects the Vatican Palace to the Castle and that provided an escape route for popes.

 One fun fact about Castel Sant’Angelo is that it was the the set of Angels and Demons, one of Dan Brown’s most famous novels.
 One more reason to include it in the list of things to see in Rome.

 The lines to get inside Castel Sant’Angelo are not nearly as bad as those at St. Peter’s Basilica and at the Vatican.
 Yet, I’d rather book my ticket in advance and get in through the fast track than have to wait for my turn to then dodge money out of my purse and wait for change.
-Sure enough, getting a fast track advance ticket to Castel Sant’Angelo is what to do in Rome.
+Sure enough, getting a fast track advance ticket to Castel Sant’Angelo is what to do in Rome to get a chance to visit this awesome place.

 Here’s some of the best tours of Castel Sant’Angelo: